 The history of birds in Hawaii is one of tremendous radiation due to geographic isolation resulting in numerous species of birds found nowhere else on earth.
 Unfortunately, Hawaiian flora and fauna have suffered massive extinctions since humans and introduced mammals arrived.

 Sadly, more forest birds have joined the extinction list fairly recently.
-These include the O'u (Psittirostra psittacea), Bishops O'o (Moho bishopi), and the Maui form of the Olomao (Myadestes sp.).
-The Maui Akepa (Loxops coccineus ochraceus), the Maui Nukupuu (Hemignathus lucidus affinus), and the Po'ouli (Melamprosops phaeosoma) have not been seen in recent years and are possibly extinct.
+These include the O'u (Psittirostra psittacea), Bishops O'o (Moho bishopi), Maui-nui ‘Akialoa (Akialoa lanaiensis), and the Maui form of the Olomao (Myadestes sp.).
+The Maui Akepa (Loxops ochraceus), the Maui Nukupu'u (Hemignathus affinis), and the Po'ouli (Melamprosops phaeosoma) have not been seen in recent years and are possibly extinct.